adamlenart/random/baby-sleep/readme.md

-# Visualizing sleeping times of a 6-8 months old infant
+# Visualizing sleeping times of a 6-8 month old infant